The Bankrate promise

 - Move On House Buyers: This family-owned company has been around since 2012.
 They buy properties in any condition and say they can make cash offers without an in-person home visit.

-Houston is a big market for iBuying.
+Houston is also a big market for iBuying.
 The two biggest players in the field, Opendoor and Offerpad, both operate here and can make offers in as little as 24 to 48 hours and close very quickly.
 Orchard, which offers a unique buying-and-selling program that helps you sell your current home as well as purchase a new one, also does business in the Houston metro area.
-Note, though, that iBuyers may charge extra fees on the sale.
+Note, though, that iBuyers may charge extra fees on the sale, which can be significant.

 How do ‘we buy houses’ companies work?